MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 When using Windows Admin Center to connect to a [Windows Server 2019 Evaluation release](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019) or Windows Server 2019 Essentials edition, there isn't an option to manage the Storage Migration Service.
 Storage Migration Service also isn't included in Roles and Features.

-This issue is caused by a servicing issue in the Evaluation media of Windows Server 2019.
-The Windows Server 2019 Essentials edition is also built from this same branch.
+This issue is caused by a servicing issue in the Evaluation media of Windows Server 2019 and Windows Server 2019 Essentials.

 To work around this issue for evaluation, install a retail, MSDN, OEM, or Volume License version of Windows Server 2019 and don't activate it.
 Without activation, all editions of Windows Server operate in evaluation mode for 180 days.